streamlit/docs/content/streamlit-cloud/get-started/security-model.md

 ### Authentication

 You must authenticate through GitHub to deploy or administer an app.
-Authentication through Google or single-use emailed links are required to view a private app for which you are not an admin.
-These links are valid for 15 minutes once requested.
+Authentication through Google or single-use emailed links are required to view a private app when you don't have push or admin permissions on the associated GitHub repository.
+The single-use emailed links are valid for 15 minutes once requested.

 ### Permissions